bhalchandrap/hadoop/hadoop-tools/hadoop-aws/src/main/java/org/apache/hadoop/fs/s3e/README.md

 # High Performance S3 InputStream

 ## Overview
 This document describes how S3EInputStream works.
-There are two main goals of this documentation:
+There are two main goals of this document:
 1. Make it easier to understand the current implementation in this folder.
 1. Be useful in applying the underlying technique to other Hadoop file systems.

 This document is divided into two high level areas.
-The first part explains important concepts.
+The first part explains important high level concepts.
 The second part describes components involved in the implementation in this folder.
+The components are further divided into two sub sections: those independent of S3 and those that are specific to S3.

 Moreover, this blog provides some performance numbers and addtional high level information: https://medium.com/pinterest-engineering/improving-efficiency-and-reducing-runtime-using-s3-read-optimization-b31da4b60fa0